-At December 31, 2015, the Company had two stock-based compensation plans: the 2011 Incentive Plan and the 2014 Incentive Plan (collectively, "the Plans").
+At December 31, 2016, the Company had two stock-based compensation plans: the 2011 Incentive Plan and the 2014 Incentive Plan (collectively, "the Plans").
 Under the Plans, options to purchase common stock were granted to officers and key employees at exercise prices not less than the fair market value of the Company's common stock on the date of the grant.
 The Company issues new common stock to satisfy stock option exercises and the issuance of restricted stock awards.
 Awards are no longer granted under the 2011 plan.

-Stock options and restricted stock awards were granted on August 25, 2015, August 26, 2014, and on December 2, 2013.
-Under the 2011 and 2014 Incentive Plans, stock options and restricted stock awards are valued at fair market value based on the Company's closing stock price on the date of grant.
-The stock options and restricted stock awards granted in 2015, 2014 and 2013 vest ratably over four years.
-As of December 31, 2015, there were 321,800 shares remaining available for stock-based awards under the 2014 Incentive Plan.
+Stock options and restricted stock awards were granted on August 25, 2016, August 25, 2015, and on August 26, 2014.
+Under the Plans, stock options and restricted stock awards are valued at fair market value based on the Company's closing stock price on the date of grant.
+The stock options and restricted stock awards granted in 2016, 2015 and 2014 vest ratably over four years.
+As of December 31, 2016, there were 17,100 shares remaining available for stock-based awards under the 2014 Incentive Plan.

-In accordance with ASC 718, stock-based compensation expense was recognized in the 2015, 2014 and 2013 consolidated financial statements for stock options and restricted stock awards granted since 2009.
+In accordance with ASC 718, stock-based compensation expense was recognized in the 2016, 2015 and 2014 consolidated financial statements for stock options and restricted stock awards granted since 2010.
 An estimate of forfeitures, based on historical data, was included in the calculation of stock-based compensation, and the estimate was adjusted quarterly to the extent that actual forfeitures differ, or are expected to materially differ, from such estimates.
-The effect of applying the expense recognition provisions of ASC 718 in 2015, 2014 and 2013 decreased Earnings Before Provision For Income Taxes by approximately \$1,559,000, \$1,465,000, and \$1,283,000, respectively.
+The effect of applying the expense recognition provisions of ASC 718 decreased Earnings Before Provision For Income Taxes by \$1,559,000 in each of the years 2016 and 2015, and \$1,465,000 in 2014.